 Advertisement

 Can I cook mince from frozen?

-So if you decide to use frozen mince at the last minute, opt for one of the safe methods to defrost it instead.
+If you need to use frozen mince at the last minute, choose one of the safe defrosting methods instead.

-CHEF’S NOTE: Always remember that the food safety danger zone is between 5-60 degrees Celsius, so the rule is to always keep it under or over those temperatures to keep you and your family safe.
+CHEF’S NOTE: Always remember that the food safety danger zone is between 5-60 degrees Celsius.
+Therefore, the rule is to always keep it under or over these temperatures to keep you and your family safe.

+Advertisement